ReemAlsamary/Robot-Navigation-Using-SLAM-ROS/README.md

 ---

-3. Install Simulation to run the Trurtlebot3 in an environment, by using the following codes in the terminal to install Simulation packages:
+### 3. Install Simulation to run the Trurtlebot3 in an environment
+- By using the following codes in the terminal to install Simulation packages:
 ```
 $ cd ~/catkin_ws/src/
 $ git clone -b melodic-devel https://github.com/ROBOTIS-GIT/turtlebot3_simulations.git